 Use the VTmtss Systems Screener to assess the strengths and needs of your tiered system of supports.
-The VTmtss Systems Screener is an application-neutral tool that you can use to orient yourself to this work, and to take an early assessment of the strengths and areas of potential growth within your school system.
+The VTmtss Systems Screener is an application-neutral tool that you can use to orient yourself to Act 173 systems improvement, and to take an early assessment of the strengths and areas of potential growth within your school system.
 Outcomes from your Systems Screener conversation will inform the rest of your Act 173 response process, including completion of your VTmtss Driver Diagram, and the selection of one or more Act 173 Systems Levers to focus in on in your systemic improvement efforts.
 More information about the Systems Screener, including process steps for completing it, can be found on the AOE website.

 Please note that this step corresponds with the systems assessment component of the CNA process.
-If you have already completed this work within your CNA process, and you included a review of your system, you may find that you're able to skip to Step 2 below.
+If you have already completed this work within your CNA process, you may find that you're able to skip to Step 2 below.